Star and Garter

 Introduction

-Let me start by saying that the Star and Garter was never a cricket club, rather it was an inn or tavern in Pall Mall, a prestigious road in West Central London.
-Here Noblemen and Gentlemen gathered in the eighteenth century; its facilities are understood to have largely consisted of a series of private dining rooms which could be hired by groups and where fine wines would be served.
+Let me start by saying that the Star and Garter was never a cricket club, rather it was an tavern or perhaps something more akin to a members club.
+It was located in Pall Mall, a prestigious road in West Central London.
+Here Noblemen and Gentlemen gathered in the Eighteenth Century; its facilities largely consisted of a series of private dining rooms which could be hired by groups and where fine wines would be served.

 As we will see it played a huge role in cricket history.
 After the restoration of the monarchy in in 1660, the aristocracy enjoyed new prestige and confidence.
 The Great Fire of 1666 had opening up the possibility of rebuilding the city and many noble families had taken advantage of this by constructing palaces and other large houses in the area to the West of the City.
 Hence there was a population of young affluent men in this area with the time and money to set about having a thoroughly good time; many of these attended the Star and Garter.
+Amongst them, in 1765, was the fifth Lord Byron (grandfather of the poet) and it was there that he killed a man in a duel.

-The Club was the venue for the first meetings of the Jockey Club in the 1750s, this giving an indication the interests of the membership.
+Derek Birley writes of this period “The passion for gambling [in the early Eighteenth Century] was an indication of a certain characteristics of the English upper classes, particularly a new town-bred sort, that came to flower in Restoration times – a reckless tendency to to plunge into quarrels and a keen interest in money”1.
+He encapsulates the prevailing atmosphere of the Star and Garter.
+The Club was the venue for the first meetings of the Jockey Club in the 1750s, this giving an indication of the interests of the membership.
 More particularly it played an important role in the development of cricket in London.

 Location